pivotal/skenario/docs/concepts.md

 given for Averill M. Law's _Simulation Modeling and Analysis, 5th Ed_).

-This approach does not treat Entities as individual structures, but instead as numerical counts to be added an subtracted from variables in the model.
+This approach does not treat Entities as individual structures, but instead as numerical counts to be added and subtracted from variables in the model.
 In DES terminology this is the "job-oriented" approach.
 Each "job" (eg, a simulated bank teller) is simulated, but the customers are represented merely as a tally that is added and subtracted from.